JohnRamonetti/MechaCar_Statistical_Analysis/README.md

    - [Across all lots](Images/3_all_lots.png), the t-tests revealed a mean PSI of 1498.78, which was NOT statistically different (p-value = 0.06028) from the population mean PSI of 1500 psi.
 Similarly, [Manufacturing Lot 1](Images/3_Lot1.png) (with a mean of 1500 PSI and a p-value of 1) and [Manufacturing Lot 2](Images/3_Lot2.png) (with a mean of 1500.2 PSI and a p-value of 0.6072) were NOT statistically different from the population mean PSI of 1500.
 [Manufacturing Lot 3](Images/3_Lot3.png) (with a mean of 1496.14 PSI and a p-value of 0.04168), however, was found to be statistically significantly different from the population mean PSI.

+## Study Design: MechaCar vs Competition

+We would perform a statistical comparison of car brands based on performance, cost and fuel efficiency metrics.
+Because MechaCar is being marketed as a cost-effective sports-luxury car, we propose to start by comparing cost to acceleration (0-60mph times).
+The null hypothesis (H0) is that there is no correlation between cost and acceleration.
+The alternative hypothesis (Ha) is that cost and acceleration do have a correlation.
+For the initial statistical test, we'd run a linear regression to visualize any obvious and /or significant correlation between cost and acceleration for all cars on the market this year.
+For this test, we'd need to have MSRP and mean 0-60 acceleration data for the cars in our analysis.
+To add to this analysis, we'd then calculate acceleration/cost ratios for all cars in the analysis and run a t-test to determine whether MechaCar's acceleration/cost ratio is significantly different from the mean acceleration/cost ratio for all cars in the study.

+Beyond this initial analysis, we'd expect to perform some ANOVA testing of other performance metrics against vehicle class, transmission types and cost categories.
+ANOVA testing would be appropriate since it's suited to test the means of a single dependent variable across independent categorical variables with multiple groups.